 Some students intend to pursue something other than certification.
 Often, they work as leaders, educators, therapists, or other professionals.
-They intend to learn coaching skills that they can apply to their work and may not intend to coach clients formally.
-We are happy to work with you whether you intend to launch a career as a coach or use coaching skills in your current career.
+They want to learn coaching skills they can apply to work and may not intend to coach clients.
+We are happy to work with you whether you want to launch a career as a coach or use coaching skills in your current capacity.

-POSITIVE PSYCHOLOGY IN COACHING SESSIONS Positive Psychology Strengths Courage Curiosity Happiness Норе Development skills overlaid on the coaching session: THE COACHING SESSION Skills Agenda Powerful Questions Brainstorming and Planning Accountability Themes that form the focus of a positive Goals and Motivation Values Relationships Emotions psychology coaching session: ETHICS FORM THE FOUNDATION OF ALL COACHING SESSIONS
+Positive Psychology skills overlaid on the coaching session: engths opment Courage Curiosi ty Happiness Норе ī HE C DACHIN G SESS ION Skills: Agenda Powerfu l Questions Brainstorming and Planning Accountability Themes that form the focus of a positive psychology coaching session: Go als and M otivation Values Relationships Emotions